Subashree-selvaraj/devops_learning_journey/README.md

 ### 🔐 Group-Based Access Control (GBAC)

-- Created centralized group for SFTP users
+- Implemented centralized group for SFTP users
 - Managed user access across multiple servers
-- Implemented secure and scalable permission handling
+- Ensured scalable and secure permission handling

-➡️ Check inside `/linux/` folder for detailed implementation.
+📍 Located in: `/linux/task-02-gbac-sftp.md`

 ---

 ## 📚 Learning Approach

-This repository follows a **hands-on + documentation-first** approach:
+This repository follows a **hands-on, engineering-focused approach**:

-1. Learn concept
+1. Understand the concept deeply
-2. Apply in real environment
+2. Apply it in a real environment
-3. Document clearly
+3. Document the steps clearly
-4. Reflect and improve
+4. Analyze mistakes and optimize

 ---

-## 🎯 Future Additions

-- Docker & Containerization
-- CI/CD Pipelines
+## 💡 Why This Repository Matters

+This is not just a notes collection—
+it’s a **demonstration of real DevOps capability**.

+It reflects:
+- Consistent learning discipline
+- Practical implementation skills
+- Clear technical communication
-- Kubernetes
+- Real-world problem-solving mindset
-- Cloud (AWS / Azure basics)
-- Infrastructure as Code (Terraform)
-- Monitoring & Logging

 ---

-## 💡 Why This Repo?

-This is not just a notes repository— it is a **proof of work**, showing:

-- Practical DevOps skills
-- Consistency in learning
-- Ability to document and explain concepts clearly
+## 📈 Future Roadmap

+- Build complete CI/CD pipelines
+- Deploy full-stack applications
+- Automate infrastructure using Terraform
+- Work with Kubernetes clusters
+- Integrate monitoring and alerting systems

 ---

 ## 👩‍💻 Author

 **Subashree S**
 Aspiring Full Stack Developer & DevOps Engineer

+---

+## ⭐ Final Note

+DevOps is not a tool—it’s a mindset of **automation, collaboration, and continuous improvement**.

+This repository is my step-by-step journey toward mastering it 🚀